 Maple bats breaking would usually lead to a bat barrel that would be flying into the stands or out on the field.
 The sharp, jagged end would be enough to really do some damage.
 The ink mark is a result of the research that was done and even though it is really useless to the consumer it means something to the bat maker.

 The way the ink runs gives insight to the strength of the bat and if that piece of wood can be sold or not.
 Bat companies can only sell maple that meets or exceeds the ink test.
 This ink mark must be visible so umpires, players, and anyone else can see that the ink test was done of that bat.
-This test is only done on maple bats.
+This test is only done on maple and birch bats, not on ash.
 Click here to see our recommendations for best wood bats.

 I hope this post for how to use a wood bat has been helpful for you.
 If so, I hope you’ll consider sharing with your friends!
 I invite you to leave feedback or ask questions in the comments section below.
 Play hard! – Doug